BGforgeNet/Fallout2_Party_Orders/README.md

 * D: Allow/forbid party members to use burst attacks.
 Forbidden by default.
 When allowed, it doesn't mean that they will always use burst, only that they *may*.
 However, if equipped with a weapon which has only burst mode, such as a minigun, this order will be ignored by this particular party member.

-## Instalation
-* Download [latest release](https://github.com/BGforgeNet/fallout2-party-orders/releases/latest), unzip into Fallout 2 directory.
-Party_op.ini goes right into Fallout 2 root, gl_ptyop.int into data/scripts.
-* The script requires [Sfall](https://github.com/phobos2077/sfall/releases) to function.
-That's ddraw.dll in Fallout 2 root directory.
-If you use killap's Unofficial Patch or Restoration Project, you should already have it.